simoninireland/epydemic/doc/processsequence.rst

 A non-anonymous process sequence is created using a dict from component process names (strings) to component processes.
 There are no default names, for maximum flexibility.
-One component process can then refer to another by using its name.
+One component process can then refer to another by using its name, by first using :meth:`Process.container` to acquire its container and then looking-up the required component process.

 .. automethod:: ProcessSequence.processes